systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

 The `PRETTY_NAME=` and `VERSION_ID=` fields in the embedded os-release file are used the same as `title` and `version` in the "boot loader specification" entries.
 The `.cmdline` section is used instead of the `options` field. `linux` and `initrd` fields are not necessary, and there is no counterpart for the `machine-id` field.

-Any such images shall be added to the list of valid boot entries.
+On EFI, any such images shall be added to the list of valid boot entries.

 ### Additional notes